Our Story

 Ronnie Bennett

 Ronnie is a lifelong resident of Houston County.
 He's a proud graduate of Warner Robins High School.
-Mr. Bennett has served the funeral home community with his gracious and kind spirit for 10 years.
+Mr. Bennett has served the funeral home community with his gracious and kind spirit for nearly 20 years.
 He is always faithful to lend a helping hand to any funeral service.

 Ronnie shares his life with his wife Jean and they make their home in Kathleen.
 Mr. Ronnie has been blessed with children and grandchildren.
 He thoroughly enjoys spending time at the beach with his family.
 He's a member of the Perry United Methodist Church.